Living with missing teeth can be difficult and embarrassing. Without treatment, it can even jeopardize your oral health.

 As a member of the International Congress of Oral Implantologists, Dr. Michael Haight can place and restore dental implants on-site.

 Why should you replace missing teeth with dental implants at Parkway Dental in Albuquerque, NM?

 Do Dental Implants Sound Like the Right Choice?
 Contact Us Today to Book an Evaluation

 Are you ready to replace that missing tooth?
 With dental implants, there's finally a dentistry solution that will look and feel great for years to come.
-Dr. Michael Haight and Dr. Matthew Martinez have been helping Albuquerque, NM, patients smile again for more than 20 years, and they are affiliated with several dental organizations:
+Dr. Michael Haight has been helping Albuquerque, NM, patients smile again for more than 20 years, and they are affiliated with several dental organizations:

 - American Academy of Cosmetic Dentistry